martinpitt/umockdev/README.rst

   recorded) script data doesn't perfectly match what is actually being sent from the tested application.

+- Replay of usbdevfs (e. g. for PtP/MTP devices).
+Two methods are available for flexible and pure in-order replay.
+The ``--ioctl`` based replay may allow interactive emulation while the ``pcap``/``usbmon`` based replay is purely in-order and supports control transfer replay.

-- Recording and replay of usbdevfs (for PtP/MTP devices) and evdev (touch pads, Wacom tablets, etc.) ioctls.
+- Recording and replay of evdev (touch pads, Wacom tablets, etc.) ioctls.

 - Recording and replay of evdev input events using the evemu events format (https://github.com/bentiss/evemu/blob/master/README.md).
 Unlike recorded